chokevin8/chokevin8.github.io/_posts/2023-06-20-stable-diffusion-part3.md

 $$ ELBO = \mathbb{E}_{q(z|x)} P(x|z) - D_{KL}(q(z|x) || P(z)) \ (6)$$
 </p>

-Let's now look at VAEs in a neural network's perspective.
+***Remember*** the last line above (or equation #6) for later.
+But to understand this expression better, let's now look at VAEs in a *neural network's perspective*.
 A VAE consists of an encoder and a decoder, and both are neural networks.
 The *encoder* takes in input data $$x$$ and compresses it to latent representation $$z$$, and must learn a good latent representation known as the bottleneck of the model.
 Note that contrary to the encoder of the vanilla autoencoder, the encoder of the variational autoencoder will learn the mean and variance
-Therefore, the encoder can be denoted as $$p_\phi(z | x)$$, where the $$\phi$$ is the weights and biases of the model.
+Therefore, the encoder can be denoted as $$q_\phi(z | x)$$, where the $$\phi$$ is the weights and biases of the model.
 Note that as previously mentioned, the latent space is assumed to be a Gaussian probability distribution, so sampling from the trained encoder gets us the latent representation $$z$$ from data $$x$$.
 The *decoder* takes in the latent representation **z** from the encoder output and outputs the reconstructed data, or the parameters to the modeled probability distribution of the data space, and therefore can be denoted as $$p_\theta(x | z)$$, where $$\theta$$ is also the weights and biases.
+The below diagram helps us see this

 Note that this reconstructed probability distribution cannot be *perfect*, as the decoder learns to reconstruct the original input image only from the latent representations.
 Look at the above equation #3...